ArctosDB/documentation-wiki/_how_to/How-to-Start-a-New-Collection-in-Arctos.markdown

 ---
-title: How To Start as a New Collection in Arctos
+title: How To Create a New Collection in Arctos
 layout: default_toc
 author: Carla Cicero
 date: 2016-06-30
 ---
-# How to Start as a New Collection in Arctos
+# How to Create a New Collection in Arctos

 [Getting Started Documentation}(https://handbook.arctosdb.org/documentation/getting_started.html)